 It took decades, but the billionaire Ted Leonsis gets it.
-In his book, The Business of Happiness (affiliate link), he was stuck in a traffic jam, watching someone else blow up in a puff of anger, while he sat there and observed a beautiful sunset in peace and awe.
+In his book, The Business of Happiness (affiliate link), he was stuck in a traffic jam, watching someone else blows up in a puff of anger, while he sat there and observed a beautiful sunset in peace and awe.

 Taking your life less seriously will make yourself a lot happier, extend your life, improve enjoyment of life, and make you a much more enjoyable person to be around that attracts others like a magnet.
 That’s because you move past the small things that shouldn’t bug you and you reduce the toll that stress and resentment take on your body.

 Also, your improved resiliency helps when you hit hard times.
-Life will likely deal you a tough blow at some point: you aren’t making money, you’re hungry, your professional and romantic life take a jump, the economy tanks, another world war happens, and so on.
+Life will probably deal you a tough blow at some point: you aren’t making money, you’re hungry, your professional and romantic life take a jump, the economy tanks, another world war happens, and so on.

 These are the easiest of times to get mad and take life too seriously.
 The rare, socially savvy who understand the greater picture of the universe are the ones who can laugh or poke fun at their situation with a sense of humor during those dark times.

 In fact, the book 50 Secrets of the Longest Living People and other studies of centenarians have found that they have a resilient, positive, happy outlook on life no matter what tragedies befall them.